Skip to main content

 Each log level has its associated shorthand version: 'info' is logInfo, 'debug' is logDebug, etc.

-Optionally, we can pass one or more options to LumberjackModule.forRoot or to the provideLumberjack function.
+Optionally, we can pass one or more options to the provideLumberjack function.

 OptionTypeOptional?Description